kovidgoyal/calibre/manual/conversion.rst

     //*[((name()='h1' or name()='h2') and re:test(., 'chapter|book|section|part\s+', 'i')) or @class = 'chapter']

-This expression is rather complex, because it tries to handle a number of common cases simulataneously.
+This expression is rather complex, because it tries to handle a number of common cases simultaneously.
 What it means is that calibre will assume chapters start at either `<h1>` or `<h2>` tags that have any of the words `(chapter, book, section or part)` in them or that have the `class="chapter"` attribute.